-A file that contains the CR6 program, settings and configuration for a specific sensor and application.
+A set of files that include the CR1000X program, settings and configuration for a specific sensor and application.

 record

 A record is a complete line of data in a data table or data file.
 All data in a record share a common time stamp.
 Data tables are made up of records and fields.
 Each row in a table represents a record and each column represents a field.
 The number of fields in a record is determined by the number and configuration of output processing instructions that are included as part of the DataTable() declaration.